-Under the latest proposals from the Department for Work and Pensions (DWP), defined contribution pension schemes would be required to disclose how exposed they are to climate change and set out a strategy for how they will manage their exposure to this theme and its risks.
+With the introduction of TCFD reporting for defined contribution occupational pension schemes where they are required to disclose how exposed they are to climate change and set out a strategy for how they will manage their exposure to this theme and its risks.

-Aviva also plans to invest £5 billion into low carbon equities and climate transition strategies across its default funds over the next 18 months and will look to increase this level of investment after that.
+Aviva has set an ambition to be net zero by 2040, 10 years ahead of the Paris agreement target - this ambition includes the investments under control, such as its defaults.
+As part of that it plans to invest £5 billion into low carbon equities and climate transition strategies across its default funds over the next 18 months and will look to increase this level of investment after that.

-Aviva is also calling on the Government to pass a law requiring auto-enrolment default pension funds to achieve net-zero carbon emissions status by 2050 to help to address the challenge of climate change.
+Aviva has also called on the Government to pass a law requiring auto-enrolment default pension funds to achieve net-zero carbon emissions status by 2050 to help to address the challenge of climate change.